 Facing an increasingly uncertain future, investors must plan for the unexpected and be prepared.
 Acquiring citizenship by investment allows successful applicants to obtain a second passport for global access, financial security and economic freedom.
 Additionally, second citizenship is reasonably affordable for financially responsible applicants and their families.

 There is no minimum net worth requirement, indeed investors only need to produce the investment amount and submit proof of a clean background and bill of health.
 If so, successful applicants can experience the freedom, access and security that they deserve.

-Time is of the essence to protect your family, your freedom, and your assets. iGlobal is a qualified Caribbean citizenship by investment specialist providing efficient access to these five Caribbean programs.
+Time is of the essence to protect your family, your freedom, and your assets. iGlobal is an authorized Caribbean citizenship by investment specialist providing efficient and affordable access to these five Caribbean programs, plus Vanuatu.

 Qualifying for one of these five Caribbean citizenship programs plus Vanuatu is a simple 2 step process.
 First, the investor must complete the application process and then meet the minimum investment requirement.

 - Application Process: To be sure, the application process for acquiring Caribbean economic citizenship is not easy.
 However, the process is only contingent on your financial means and medical history, plus verification of your personal and professional background.
 Simply put, if the source of your investment funds is legitimate, you can prove your identity beyond any doubt, you have a clean bill of health and no criminal history – you will be successful.

 - Refundable Investment Options: These options include investing the required amount in government approved real estate, local business or government bonds which can be sold to a new citizenship applicant at the end of a minimum holding period (usually 5-7 years).
 As a result, it is possible to recover your investment capital, accrue an investment yield and also make a profit on the sale of the assets.